 Favorite quote from the author:

-When I just learned how long this book has been around I was shocked.
+When I just learned how long The Now Habit has been around I was shocked.
 It combines so many now-common productivity practices that at first I thought it might have been an aggregation of a lot of them.
 In fact, it just might be the original source.

 This book dates back to 1988.
 A crucial difference in how it tries to remove procrastination from your life is that it focuses on the potential upsides instead of obsessing over avoiding your distracting habits.